larsko/pure-api/README.md

 ﻿# pure-api
-This is light-weight Pure API wrapper written in C#.
+This is a light-weight Pure API wrapper written in C#.

+REST responses are automatically deserialized to a dynamic JSON object.
+This makes it very easy to use as-is.
+This code is intended as a quick and dirty demonstration of how to retrieve data from the Pure API.
+If you need type safety, feel free to implement the model on top and use the overloaded methods.

 ## Dependencies
 - .NET 4.6+